-The objective of the joint degree programs is to provide future physicians with expertise in management and leadership to navigate the challenges of a rapidly changing healthcare system.
+The objective of the dual degree programs is to provide future physicians with expertise in management and leadership to navigate the challenges of a rapidly changing healthcare system.

-MD students who have been accepted or currently matriculated in the Schmidt College of Medicine will be offered conditional admission to the joint MD/MBA or MD/MHA program, provided they maintain the required program standards for the MD program and receive approval from the College of Medicine’s Senior Associate Dean for Student Affairs & Admissions.
-The Graduate Management Admissions Test (GMAT) or Graduate Record Examination (GRE) will be waived for medical students applying to a joint program.
-Interested students are encouraged to apply to a joint program at least four weeks prior to the semester in which they plan to take business classes.
-A minimum of 30 credits must be taken for the MBA or MHA joint degree programs.
+MD students who have been accepted or currently matriculated in the Schmidt College of Medicine will be offered conditional admission to the dual MD/MBA or MD/MHA program, provided they maintain the required program standards for the MD program and receive approval from the College of Medicine’s Senior Associate Dean for Student Affairs & Admissions.
+The Graduate Management Admissions Test (GMAT) or Graduate Record Examination (GRE) will be waived for medical students applying to a dual program.
+Interested students are encouraged to apply to a dual program at least four weeks prior to the semester in which they plan to take business classes.
+A minimum of 30 credits must be taken for the MBA or MHA dual degree programs.

 First-year medical students may start the application process at the end of the first semester of medical school.
 Second, third and fourth-year medical students are encouraged to start the application process at least four weeks prior to the semester in which they would like to take business classes.